 3. Down pipes and the drainage pipes they are attached to

 Even though they may be within the boundaries of a strata lot the down pipes and attached drainage pipes are structural cubic space as they service the roof and gutters which are common property.
-Again this only applies provided the pipes were in place at the time of registration of the plan.
-To add further pipes at a later date requires the creation of an easement.
+Again, this only applies provided the pipes were in place at the time of registration of the plan – maintenance or replacement of those pipes within the same structural space after registration of the plan is permitted, and those maintained or replaced pipes will remain common property.
+To add further pipes sitting outside that structural space after registration of the plan requires the creation of an easement.

-Note The rights of the Owners Corporation gain access to structural cubic space within a lot are provided under Section 65 of the Strata Schemes Management Act 1996.
+NOTE: The rights of the Owners Corporation to gain access to structural cubic space within a lot are provided under Section 122 of the Strata Schemes Management Act 2015.